-One of the essential parts of being mindful of the seasons is our closet.
+One of the essential parts of being mindful of the seasons is our closet systems.
 My father always told me whenever I whined about the weather growing up that there was never bad weather only poor clothing choices.
 At the time as a young girl, I hated that statement especially as a teenager wanting to be like the girls I saw on MTV wearing shorts and t-shirts on spring break.
 Now after moving away from a seasonal life and now coming back and choosing this lifestyle, I understand what he meant.

-Our closet shifts with each season, some pieces will show up every season and never leave their place, but others are meant for only days or weeks of a season.
+Our closet systems shift with each season, some pieces will show up every season and never leave their place, but others are meant for only days or weeks of a season.
 Some years will also be different as well.
 Sometimes summer won’t be as warm and sometimes it will be warmer than average.
 This is why having your essentials for each season covered is extra important.
 So each season I will be giving you a checklist of the essential items you need for your closet as well and pulling together a large list of suggestions and descriptions of the pieces I included.
 This checklist will come out within the first few weeks of the season so you have plenty of time to update our closet for the season.
 Then each style post I will be utilizing only pieces from this list of essentials so you have ideas and inspiration of how to use your own items and provide a spark of inspiration when you get bored with the pieces.

 Now, this isn’t a capsule wardrobe.
 I love that idea, but I have found from practicing it that it can feel limiting so instead I decided to make a strict list of essentials for each season.
 I then will many times add in other items I find fun for that season, but when I make sure I have the necessities for each season, I find I have more intention in my closet without being limited at the same time.
 The process of organizing my closet each season makes sure I weed out anything that isn’t being worn and it keeps my closet focused and clutter-free as well.
 Each season I put away the things that won’t serve me for that season.
 This way I actually am aware of everything I have and what I do actually need.
 Ultimately I find it helps me spend less time hunting for outfits each day, I spend less money, and I buy things I actually love.